ptrjst/flashcards/JavaScript/Backbone.md

 ### What is Eco?

-Referes to *.eco files for the Eco templating engine.
+Refers to *.eco files for the Eco templating engine.
 It behaves similar to ERB (you can use ERB tags) but it's just Coffeescript.
 Commonly used in Backbone on Rails apps.

 ### What is Underscore.js?